 Now, let's look at the research on each of the ingredients

 EasySlim 10 Research

-I am not aware of any published, peer reviewed clinical trials on EasySlim 10 or the unique blend of ingredients in the product.
+I am unaware of any published, peer-reviewed clinical trials on EasySlim 10 or the unique blend of ingredients in the product.
 That doesn't necessarily mean the product doesn't work, but to figure this out, we will have to look at each of its ingredients separately.
 Let's do that now.